Albert Pike: Masonic baptism

+Racism

 In the aftermath of the Civil War, as former Confederates found themselves barred from the ballot box, Pike remained deeply opposed to black suffrage, insisting that "the white race, and that race alone, shall govern this country.
 It is the only one that is fit to govern, and it is the only one that shall."

-Regarding membership in the Freemasons, Pike is quoted as saying, "Prince Hall Lodge was as regular a Lodge as any Lodge created by competent authority.
+Regarding membership in the Freemasons, Pike is quoted as saying in 1875 that "Prince Hall Lodge was as regular a Lodge as any Lodge created by competent authority.
 It had a perfect right to establish other Lodges and make itself a Mother Lodge.
 I am not inclined to meddle in the matter.
 I took my obligations from white men, not from negroes.
 When I have to accept negroes as brothers or leave masonry, I shall leave it.
 Better let the thing drift."

-In a 1945 letter however, Willard W. Allen, the Sovereign Grand Commander of the United Supreme Council, S.J.
-Prince Hall Affiliation (African-American Freemasons), noted, "what practically all Masonic scholars know very well, viz., that in the closing years of General Pike's Masonic career, he became a very staunch friend of Negro Masonry."
+His attitudes towards African-Americans may have changed towards the end of his life.
+A 1945 letter written by Willard W. Allen, the Sovereign Grand Commander of the United Supreme Council, S.J.
+Prince Hall Affiliation noted that "what practically all Masonic scholars know very well, viz., that in the closing years of General Pike's Masonic career, he became a very staunch friend of Negro Masonry."
 Pike had become a personal friend of Thornton A. Jackson, Supreme Grand Commander of the United Supreme Council, Southern Jurisdiction, Prince Hall Affiliation and even gifted to Thornton his complete set of rituals for Prince Hall Scottish Rite Masonry to use.